Asset pooling

 Pensions review: LGPS fit for the future consultation

-On 14 November 2024, the Chancellor announced a series of pension reforms.
-These focused on consolidation and encouraging UK investment.
-This was followed by the LGPS Fit for the future consultation.
-The main proposals from the consultation are listed below.
+On 14 November 2024, the Chancellor announced a series of pension reforms aimed at consolidation and encouraging UK investment.
+Following this announcement, the Government launched the LGPS Fit for the future consultation.

 Key LGPS asset pooling proposals